-Budget will be available to project teams to allow them to undertake the necessary pre-experiment public engagement and co-design activities.
+Budget and additional expert support services contracted by ARIA will be available to project teams to allow them to design and undertake the necessary pre-experiment public engagement and co-design activities.
 At the point at which project teams require additional budget in order to actually perform the outdoor tests, they will go through a formal "outdoor experiment funding approval" process, whereby their technical and non-technical plans and pre-experiment activities will be assessed, and approval for release of funds for the outdoor experiment (or series of linked experiments) will be either granted or refused by ARIA's leadership on the basis of the materials that the project teams submit for consideration.